 Seneca is considered a primarily upper division and graduate house, but we welcome mature lower-division applicants.

 Our food is primarily vegetarian.
-However, meat options will be provided at the discretion of the house members.
-Dinner is served Sunday through Thursday at 7:00.
+However, meat or vegan options will be provided at the discretion of the house members.
+Dinner is served Sunday through Thursday around 7:00 pm.